gyrdym/ml_linalg/README.md

   // [0, 0, 1],
 ```

-#### Obtaining Matrix eigen vectors and eigen values, Power Iteration method
+#### Obtaining Matrix eigenvectors and eigenvalues, Power Iteration method

-The method returns a collection of pairs of an eigen vector and its corresponding eigen value.
+The method returns a collection of pairs of an eigenvector and its corresponding eigenvalue.
 By default `Power iteration` method is used.

 ```dart